hejackhe/Simple-Stock-App/README.md

 Finally, the program utilizes linear regression for its simple prediction component.

-Instead of using a library, the linear regression model is hard-coded on purpose.
+Instead of using a library, the linear regression model is intentionally hard-coded.